SYSC3110Proj/Jump_In_Proj/README.md

 * Tile.java: Main object for the each square on the game board
 Author: Zewen Chen
 * Token.java: Main object for each token on the game board
-Author: Zewen Chen
-* Token.java: Main object for each token on the game board
-Author: Zewen Chen
+* PieceType.java: contains all the possible types of pieces.

 Test code:
 * PlayBoardTest.java:Test of PlayBoard class